AndrewTruett/Boolean-Satisfiability-Solver/README.md

 `al` - association list corresponding to exp

-Returns whether `exp` is true of false, based on the current values of the variables, as determined by the association list, `al`.
+Returns whether `exp` is true or false, based on the current values of the variables, as determined by the association list, `al`.

 ---